New Zealand is at Level 2 of the Covid-19 response alert system until September 22. Auckland is in Alert Level 2.5.

 - NZTE will deal with airlines directly on this – approaches from airlines are not required under this initiative.

-The Agcarm team is working remotely, so contact us if you need any help or have any questions.
+Contact us if you need any help or have any questions.

 Environmental Protection Authority